 Official retirement status from the University of Pittsburgh carries with it certain insurance and other benefits.
 Eligible faculty hired prior to July 1, 2004, and with no break in service, may elect to officially retire at any age beginning at age 62.
 For eligible faculty hired on or after July 1, 2004, age (must be at least 62) plus years of service with the University must equal 85 or more to qualify as an official retiree.
-Please refer to University Policies 02-08-01 and 02-08-02, Procedure 02-08-01, and the Faculty Handbook for detailed information about faculty retirement.
+Please refer to Preparation for Retirement AC 51 (formerly 02-08-01), Benefits and Privileges of Retired Faculty AC 08 (formerly 02-08-02), and the Faculty Handbook for detailed information about faculty retirement.

 Part-time Conversion of Tenured Faculty Appointment: Transition to Retirement

 The University By-laws enable a dean or campus president, with the approval of the Provost, to allow a tenured faculty member to reduce the terms of the faculty member’s appointment from full- to part-time.
 One common reason a tenured faculty member may request a change to part-time status is the desire to transition to retirement.
 Such requests are handled on a case-by-case basis, and should not involve a faculty member holding a part-time position for more than two years.
 In responding to these requests, careful attention is given to the needs of the school, department or campus.
 A tenured faculty member’s change from full- to part-time status must be mutually beneficial to the parties involved.